Quality measurements for the Colorectal Cancer Registry

 Quality indicators colon cancer

-The results for the quality indicators for colorectal cancer show that six out of eight indicators have good goal attainment and two have moderate goal attainment.
-The coverage rate for clinical examination reports is 74.1 %, while for surgery reports it is 84.9 %.
+The results for the quality indicators for colorectal cancer show that seven out of nine indicators have good goal attainment and two have moderate goal attainment.
+The coverage rate for clinical examination reports is 78.9 %, while for surgery reports it is 88.7 %.
 This is due to the fact that not all patients receive treatment in surgical wards, and there is a need to ensure good local routines for responsibility for the assessment report.
-One hospital with high volume has low reporting and is the main reason for the falling coverage.

 Quality improvements